binbang12/minimalistphotography/Readme.md

 ---

 This guide aims to provide a comprehensive overview of your role and responsibilities.
+Please remember to limit your actions to comments, flairs, and archiving the appropriate messages.
 If you have any questions or need further clarification, feel free to reach out to the team.
 Welcome aboard!